Networks and Landscape

-While American promoters continue to venture outside of the United States with international events the likes of Las Vegas, New York and California remain very strong hubs for professional boxing.
+While American promoters continue to venture outside of the United States with international events the likes of Las Vegas, New York and California still (and will continue to) remain very strong hubs for professional boxing.

-In 2020 it would be nice to see other States drumming up buzz for boxing too.
+In 2020 and beyond it would be nice to see other States drumming up buzz for boxing too though.

 Boxing in America should become more nationwide in terms of big events in my view.

-My research indicates Chicago, Washington, New Jersey, Atlanta, Houston and Dallas in particular have big potential for boxing shows in the new year.
+My research indicates Arizona, Florida, Chicago, Washington, New Jersey, Atlanta, Houston and Dallas in particular all have big potential for boxing shows at this time.

-This is all predicated on high quality match ups being made to generate the appropriate buzz and interest needed to make such events a win-win for the fighters, fans and organizers.
+This is all predicated on high quality match ups being made to generate the appropriate buzz and interest needed to make such events a win-win for the fighters, fans and organizers of course.

-If there is a negative to concede in the year perhaps herein lies some of the problem in terms of making the big fights.
+If there is a minor negative to concede at the moment — perhaps herein lies some of the problem in terms of making the big fights.

 An endeavor that continues to be difficult at times between the rival networks and promoters.

-That being said, there seems to be renewed energy from certain American gentleman to work together moving forward to get some of these exciting fights done and made for fans in 2020.
+That being said, there seems to be renewed energy from certain American gentlemen to work together moving forward to get some of these exciting fights done and made.

 Dana White of the UFC is also finally set to get into boxing in 2020.